On the structure and dynamics of secondary flows over multi-column roughness in channel flow: Instantaneous secondary flows and their characteristics

-The observations presented in this subsection give rise to three key questions: \begin{enumerate} \item For how long does a given pathway persist at the center of the domain? \item How frequently do the pathways switch between one another? \item Is this behavior universal, or does it depend on the roughness arrangement? \end{enumerate} Exploring these questions is essential to understanding why some cases exhibit symmetrical secondary flows, while others appear disrupted.
+The observations presented in this subsection give rise to three key questions: \begin{enumerate} \item For how long does a given \R{region of low- or high-momentum} persist at the center? \item How frequently do the \R{regions} switch between one another? \item Is this behavior universal, or does it depend on the roughness arrangement? \end{enumerate} Exploring these questions is essential to understanding why some cases exhibit symmetrical secondary flows, while others appear disrupted.
 The next subsection investigates these aspects in greater detail, shedding light on the underlying flow dynamics.